This Optionshouse review will cover the basics of the platform and pricing for individual investors.

 - Limited After Hours Trading: Some brokerages allow trading until 8pm Eastern.
 Optionshouse allows trades until 5pm Eastern.

-- Funding Period: If you add money to your brokerage account, the transfer usually takes 3 business day.
-People love to complain about this but I don’t really see the big problem.
-This time frame is fairly common for financial transactions.
-Regardless, you shouldn’t expect immediate trades.
+- Funding Period: If you transfer money to your brokerage account, the transfer usually takes 3 business day.
+People love to complain about this but it’s standard for financial transactions and you shouldn’t expect immediate trades.

 Optionshouse Review Summary: